Souymodip/Planetary_Motion/README.md

 4. Observe not only how the planet's trajectory is effected by the massive star, but also observe the interaction between planets and it combined effect on the motion of the star.
 5. Changing the program code is very simple, and comlex model of planetary system can be build, by varing number of planets,mass of each planet, even the gravitational constant can be tinkered with for observing its affect on the mechanics.
 6. You will quicky realize that minute changes in any values drastically affct the mechanics of the system.
 If the distance is two far or gravitational constant is small, planet will easily leave the orbit.
 It is actually quite hard to build a well behaving planetary system.
 7. Use keys 'a', 'w', 'd', 's' for mvoing the camera, and 'z' and 'c' for zomming.
-Press 'r' to reset the camera position.
+Press 'r' to reset the camera position. 'i' and 'k' to look up and down, and 'j' and 'k' to look left or right.